 During your TMJ appointment, Dr. Kennedy will do the following:

 - Review your complete medical history.
 This will allow him to determine whether you have any preexisting conditions or are taking certain medications that may interfere with treatment.

 - Ask you questions about your symptoms.
 Be completely transparent about the symptoms you are experiencing, including their severity.
 Even if you think a symptom is not related to your jaw pain, it is possible that it is a lesser-known symptom of TMJ disorder.

 - Conduct a physical evaluation.
-Dr. Green will evaluate your jaw, bite, head and neck areas to check for any misalignment or swelling.
-Physical symptoms could affect the type of treatment Dr. Green recommends.
+Dr. Kennedy will evaluate your jaw, bite, head and neck areas to check for any misalignment or swelling.
+Physical symptoms could affect the type of treatment Dr. Kennedy recommends.